AckerlyXu/heima/articles/service-fabric/service-fabric-cluster-creation-via-arm.md

     Switching context to SubscriptionId <guid>
     Ensuring ResourceGroup chinaeast-mykeyvault in China East
     WARNING: The output object type of this cmdlet is going to be modified in a future release.
-    Using existing valut mychinaeastvault in China East Reading pfx file from C:\path\to\key.pfx
+    Using existing value mychinaeastvault in China East Reading pfx file from C:\path\to\key.pfx
     Writing secret to mychinaeastvault in vault mychinaeastvault